 Stephanie Keeth attended the University of California Los Angeles (UCLA), graduating with a Masters of Nursing in 2007.
 She received a dual degeree of Acute Care Nurse Practitioner and Critical Care Clinical Nurse Specialist.
 She's been a registered nurse since 2000.
 From 2001-2007 she was a surgical/trauma intensive care nurse at Loma Linda University Medical Center.
 In 2007 she became an Acute Care Nurse Practitioner with the LLUMC Department of General Surgery & Minimally Invasive Surgery.
 Stephanie collaborates with the surgeons and other members of the Bariatric Surgery team during the patients' hospital stay and throughout the postoperative recovery.
 Her philosophy is to provide individualized care and inclusion of the patient & family throughout the patient's journey to a healthier life.

 Angela Galusha, RN

-Angela has been a nurse since 2000, working as a preoperative and postoperative nurse from 2002-2010 before coming to Loma Linda University Medical Center to become the Bariatric Coordinator.
+Angela has been a registered nurse since 2000, specifically working as a pre-operative and post-operative nurse from 2002-2010, before coming to Loma Linda University Medical Center to become the Bariatric Coordinator.
 Her goal is to make the Bariatric process less overwhelming for patients.
-Angeal works to make patients feell connected to their Bariatric team and is available to help with any questions or concerns.
+Angela works to make patients feel connected to their Bariatric team, and is available to help with any questions or concerns.